akimwong/4_Cgm/README.md

 ### What tools do we have?
 - Inventory tools from TELEFONICA
 - An Excel sheet for each technical room containing a list of all the circuits to be migrated, which is used to track each project.
-These Excel sheets are shared, and around 10 people input and update various types of information.
+These Excel sheets are shared, and around 10 technicians input and update various types of information.

 ### What about Excel?
 - Excel is a basic tool, very intuitive, easy to use (and to modify) by anyone.